Skip to main content

 Nested loops

-Loops can be nested.
-Use different variable names to avoid conflicts:
+Loops can be nested — for example, list categories with their posts.
+Use different data aliases to avoid conflicts:

 {% for term in get_terms({'taxonomy': 'category'}) %}